Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Introduction

 \begin{definition} Let $M \in \{0,1\}^{m\times n}$.
 Label the rows of $M$ as $r_1,r_2, \dots , r_m$.
 A binary matrix $M' \in \{0,1\}^{m' \times n}$ is a {\normalfont row split} of $M$ if there exists a partition of the set of rows of $M'$ into $m$ sets $R_1, R_2, \dots R_m$ such that for all $i \in \{1, \dots ,m\}$, $r_i$ is the bitwise $OR$ of the binary vectors in $R_i$.
 The set $R_i$ of rows of $M'$ is said to be the set of {\normalfont split rows} of row $r_i$ (with respect to $M'$). \end{definition}

 For simplicity, we defined a row split as a binary matrix $M'$ for which a suitable partition of rows exists.
 However, throughout the paper we will make a slight technical abuse of this terminology by considering any row split $M'$ of $M$ as already equipped with an arbitrary (but fixed) partition of its rows $R_1,\ldots, R_m$ satisfying the above condition.
 For an example of these notions, see Fig.~\ref{fig:ex}.
+For the sake of clarity, from now on we omit displaying the zeros in binary matrices.

 We denote by $\gamma(M)$ the minimum number of rows in a conflict-free row split $M'$ of $M$.
 Formally, the minimum conflict-free row split problem is defined as follows:

 We will also consider a variant of the problem, proposed by Hajirasouliha and Raphael~\cite{wabi14}, in which the task is to compute a row split $M'$ of $M$ such that the number of {\em distinct} rows in $M'$ is minimized.
 Let $\eta(M)$ denote the minimum number of distinct rows in a conflict-free row split $M'$ of $M$.
 Similarly as above, we consider the corresponding optimization problem.